xiaonengmiao/Cpp_Primer/Ch07/README.md

 > What would happen in the previous exercise if the return type of `move`, `set`, and `display` was `Screen` rather than
 > `Screen&`?

+The second call to `display` couldn't print # among the output, cause the call to set would change the temporary copy, not `myScreen`.

 ## Exercise 7.29

 > Revise your `Screen` class so that `move`, `set`, and `display` functions return `Screen` and check your prediction